Dolly Castro Flaunts Sculpted Figure In Sexy Workout Attire On Instagram

 How’s your Sunday loves ? ????
 There’s nothing like sitting on the counter, enjoying a level-1 shake from @1stphorm after you’ve just completed online Sunday church service with the family .
 Well atleast for now, anyway now is an amazing time to make sure you’re getting atleast 30 grams of protein per meal.
 Protein prevents our bodies from going into a catabolic state, which is when our body uses our lean muscle for fuel and converts it to fat.
 Instead we want to remain anabolic so we build lean muscle and burn our fat. #1stphorm uses the highest quality ingredients and has amazing products that can help you during this quarantine!
 Stay healthy loves ????????❤️

-She wore a pair of matching green spandex that hit right at her navel, offering a glimpse of her taut tummy.
+She wore a pair of matching green spandex bottoms that hit right at her navel, offering a glimpse of her taut tummy.
 The tiny shorts boasted a design that sat high on her thigh, giving a generous view of her muscular quads.
 Castro wore her long and flowing locks parted in the middle with the left side flipped over her shoulder and the right side sitting behind her back.

 Even though she appeared to be heading to the gym, that didn’t stop her from bringing out her gorgeous features with a jaw-dropping application of makeup.
 In addition to defined brows, the fitness queen added smoky detailing to the tops of her eyelids.
 She completed the look with a thick application of mascara, elongating her lashes in the process.